EnglederLucas/GuideoBackend/Readme.md

 The server is running :D

-If you want automatically compiling and restarting sue this steps:
+If you want automatically compiling and restarting use this steps:
 1. Pull this Repository
 2. run `npm run tscw` in one terminal (tscw -> typescript watch)
 3. run `npm run starw` in another terminal (startw -> start watch -> nodemon)